Cost Recovery Methods: Depreciation, Amortization, and Depletion

 The cost of assets with an indeterminable life, such as antiques or undeveloped land can only be recovered by selling the property.

-Depreciation is allowed for most tangible assets that are used in a trade or business or held for the production of income and that have a useful life greater than 1 year, including realty, which is land or buildings or other permanent structures on the land, and personalty, which includes all other tangible assets.
-Other methods of claiming a deduction for assets that have an extended life include amortization and depletion.
+Depreciation is allowed for most tangible assets used in a trade or business or held for the production of income and with a useful life exceeding 1 year, including realty, which is land or buildings or other permanent structures on the land, and personalty, which includes all other tangible assets.
+Other methods of claiming a deduction for assets with an extended life include amortization and depletion.

 Amortization is necessary for claiming deductions on intangible assets used for business or for the production of income, including goodwill, covenants not to compete, licenses, copyrights, patents, and trademarks.
 Most of these assets, if acquired after August 10, 1993, are amortized over a 15 year period.
 Depletion is the allowed deduction for the extraction of certain natural resources.